-In 2018 the mountain gorilla population was moved from the critically endangered list to critically endangered, a step to success.
-The amazing success story still continued as the recent gorilla census in the Bwindi forest and Sarambwe reserve in the Democratic Republic of Congo showed a further increase in the gorilla population with an increase in the totals to 1063 individuals.
-Thanks to the great conservation efforts from several conservationists and authorities gorilla safaris are having a brighter future.
+In 2018 the mountain gorilla population was moved from the critically endangered list to endangered, a step to success.
+The amazing success story still continued as the recent gorilla census in the Bwindi forest and Sarambwe reserve in the Democratic Republic of Congo showed a further increase in the gorilla population.

-However, though with the increase in the population of mountain gorillas, there are lots of threats to the population of mountain gorillas and here are some of the top threats to this population;
+However, with the increase in the population of mountain gorillas, there are lots of threats to the population of mountain gorillas, here are some of the top threats to this population;

 Lately, there are incidents of poaching mountain gorillas for food.
 This was common in the first two decades after their discovery when trophy hunters killed over 50 mountain gorillas and this jeopardized the gorilla population.
 Recently, the other threat to gorillas is getting trapped to snares set up by hunters for other wildlife species like antelopes, bush pigs, and other species.
 These snares cause injuries and occasionally kill gorillas.

-Uganda safari, trips & tours from Uganda gorilla trekking tours to exciting game drives in the most visited Uganda Safari Destinations that will leave you wanting for more.
-The perfect Uganda safaris for you and your budget.
-Uganda is considered as the Pearl of Africa has a lot to offer to the world in terms of safari adventures.
-Besides, Uganda has such a wealth of attractions that a single visit will not be enough to discover all its wonders.
-It has 10 National parks namely: Murchison falls NP, Kidepo Valley NP, Queen Elizabeth NP, Mgahinga Gorilla National Park, Lake Mburo National Park, Semuliki National Park, Rwenzori Mountains NP, Kibale Forest NP, Bwindi impenetrable NP, Mt.Elgon NP.
-Each of these offering magnificent and unique fauna and flora, which make visitors always remember memorable moments in the Pearl of Africa.
+Uganda safari, trips & tours from Uganda gorilla trekking tours to exciting game drives in the most visited Uganda Safari Destinations will leave you wanting for more.
+The perfect Uganda safari for you and your budget.
+Uganda is considered the Pearl of Africa and has a lot to offer to the world in terms of safari adventures.